The Art & Science of Capacity Management

 1 Berkshire Hathaway 2016 Annual Shareholder Letter.

-The views expressed are those of Diamond Hill as of March 2021 and are subject to change.
-These opinions are not intended to be a forecast of future events, a guarantee of future results, or investment advice.
+The views expressed are those of the author(s) as of March 2021 and are subject to change without notice.
+These opinions are not intended to be a forecast of future events, a guarantee of future results or investment advice.
+Investing involves risk, including the possible loss of principal.
+Past performance is not a guarantee of future